 Only a few historical buildings from the Spanish colonial period remain in the city, because of earthquakes.
 Extant buildings include the Casa Colorada (1769), the San Francisco Church (1586), and Posada del Corregidor (1750).
-Within the metropolitan area of Santiago, there are 174 heritage sites in the custody of the National Monuments Council, among which are archeological, architectural and historical monuments, neighborhoods and typical areas.
-Of these, 93 are located within the commune of Santiago, considered the historic center of the city.
-Although no santiaguino monument has been declared a World Heritage Site by Unesco three have already been proposed by the Chilean government: the Incan sanctuary of El Plomo, the church and convent of San Francisco and the Palace of La Moneda.
+Within the metropolitan area of Santiago, there are 174 heritage sites in the custody of the National Monuments Council, among which are archeological, architectural, and historical monuments, neighborhoods, and typical areas.
+Of these, 93 are located within the commune of Santiago, considered the city's historic center.
+Although no santiaguino monument has been declared a World Heritage Site by Unesco, three have already been proposed by the Chilean government: the Incan sanctuary of El Plomo, the church and convent of San Francisco, and La Moneda Palace.

-Surrounded by a priviledged natural environment, the Santiago Metropolitan Region captivates its visitors with internationally renowned sky centers, large parks and amazing nature reserves.
+Surrounded by a privileged natural environment, the Santiago Metropolitan Region captivates its visitors with internationally renowned sky centers, large parks, and amazing nature reserves.

-In this active, dynamic, diverse and multicultural region you can find the usual attractions of a large city, such as museums, cinemas, theaters, and interesting places to visit such as vineyards, handcraft centers, and places to practice adventure sports.
+In this active, dynamic, diverse, and multicultural region, you can find the usual attractions of a large city, such as museums, cinemas, theaters, and interesting places to visit, such as vineyards, handcraft centers, and places to practice adventure sports.